marijnh/Eloquent-JavaScript/08_error.md

 {{indexsee "use strict", "strict mode"}}

 JavaScript can be made a _little_ stricter by enabling _strict mode_.
-This is done by putting the string `"use strict"` at the top of a file or a function body.
+This can done by putting the string `"use strict"` at the top of a file or a function body.
 Here's an example:

 ```{test: "error \"ReferenceError: counter is not defined\""}
 function canYouSpotTheProblem() {